MarianneUK/EliBreMusic/README.md

 ### Project Goals

-The main goals of this website is to to promote the artist and her music, increase her fan base as well as offering a professional platform where she can showcase all of her work and sell music and book gigs.
+The main goals of this website is to promote the artist and her music, increase her fan base as well as offering a professional platform where she can showcase all of her work, sell music and book gigs.

 ### User Goals
  * First Time User Goals